hkchengrex/XMem/docs/RESULTS.md

 ## Preamble

 Our code, by default, uses automatic mixed precision (AMP).
 Its effect on the output is negligible.
-All speed reported in the paper are recorded with AMP turned off (`--benchmark`).
+All speeds reported in the paper are recorded with AMP turned off (`--benchmark`).
-There might be slight differences between the outputs produced by this code base with the precomputed results/results reported in the paper due to refactoring.
+Due to refactoring, there might be slight differences between the outputs produced by this code base with the precomputed results/results reported in the paper.
 This difference rarely leads to a change of the least significant figure (i.e., 0.1).

 **For most complete results, please see the paper (and the appendix)!**